 The Group has loans in U.S. dollars, therefore its financial results are exposed to the risk of a change in the dollar exchange rate.
-Most of the Group's income in the income-producing property in the USA segment is stated in U.S. dollars, such that a rise in the exchange rate as aforesaid leads to an increase in income from rent and in the value of the property and reduces this risk.
+Most of the Group's income in the income-producing property in the U.S. segment is stated in U.S. dollars, such that a rise in the exchange rate as aforesaid leads to an increase in income from rent and in the value of the property and reduces this risk.

 Companies in the Granite Group are exposed to currency risk in respect of the purchase of raw materials, fixed assets and export sales, which are stated in currencies that are different from the functional currency.
 The currencies in which most of the transactions are stated which are not NIS are the Euro and the US Dollar (most of the purchases of oil distillates are linked to the US Dollar).
 The companies examine, on an ongoing basis, the assets and the financial liabilities stated in foreign currency in order to mitigate the risks deriving from the changes in the exchange rates.
-The companies examine use of forward transactions for the purpose of hedging their currency risk.